Myths Part 2: The Science Behind Kratom Strains

 The real question is whether we can subdivide Mitragyna speciosa into different varieties based on specific characteristics.
 Can we say, for example, that kratom trees from Thailand are fundamentally different than kratom trees in Borneo?

-What Research Tells Us About Kratom Alkaloids
+What Research Tells Us About Kratom Alkaloids in Different Strains of Kratom

 When researchers analyze kratom from different regions, as well as from different trees in the same region, they find huge variations in the number of active alkaloids in individual leaves.